-If it were true that the physical Universe is non-Newtonian in the weak-field limit, then a simple test would provide a consistency check: high dynamical mass-to-light ratios, $(M/L){dyn}$, (derived assuming Newtonian dynamics) would not be due to DM but due to the dynamics being non-Newtonian in the elliptical galaxies bulges of spiral galaxies dwarf spheroidal galaxies weak-field limit and/or be due to objects being unbound nonequilibrium systems (Sect.
+If it were true that the physical Universe is non-Newtonian in the weak-field limit, then a simple test would provide a consistency check: high dynamical mass-to-light ratios, $(M/L){\rm dyn}$ , (derived assuming Newtonian dynamics) would not be due to DM but due to the dynamics being non-Newtonian in the weak-field limit and/or be due to objects being unbound non-equilibrium systems (Sect.
 6.1).
-Thus, taking MOND to be a proxy for non-Newtonian dynamics in the weak-field limit (MOND is, arguably, the currently available simplest alternative to Newtonian dynamics in the weak-field limit), all systems with non-stellar $(M/L){dyn}$ values (as derived in Newtonian gravity) would have to have internal accelerations roughly below the MONDian value13 $a_o = 3.9 \text{ pc/Myr}^2$.
-That is, all pressure-supported (spheroidal) stellar systems that appear to be dominated dynamically by DM would need to have an internal acceleration $a < a_o$.
+Thus, taking MOND to be a proxy for non-Newtonian dynamics in the weak-field limit (MOND is, arguably, the currently available simplest alternative to Newtonian dynamics in the weak-field limit), all systems with non-stellar $(M/L){\rm dyn}$ values (as derived in Newtonian gravity) would have to have internal accelerations roughly below the MONDian value $^{13}$ $a_o = 3.9$ pc/Myr $^2$ .
+That is, all pressure-supported (spheroidal) stellar systems that appear to be dominated dynamically by DM would need to have an internal acceleration $a < a_o$ .
 Note that the emphasis here is on pressure-supported systems since rotationally supported systems have been extensively and successfully studied in non-Newtonian gravitational theories and because dSph and dE galaxies are mostly pressure-supported objects.